-By using the college’s online recruiting system, it constitutes an agreement between the career centers of The Claremont Colleges and you that you will adhere to the rules, regulations and policies that are incorporated as part of this agreement.
-You understand that any abridgement of the rules, regulations and/or policies by you constitutes the basis for revoking your on-campus recruiting privileges at The Claremont Colleges.
+By using the college’s online recruiting system, it constitutes an agreement between the career centers of The Claremont Colleges and you that you will adhere to the rules, regulations, and policies that are incorporated as part of this agreement.
+You understand that any abridgment of the rules, regulations, and/or policies by you constitutes the basis for revoking your on-campus recruiting privileges at The Claremont Colleges.

 - I need to submit my application materials through my college’s online recruiting system before the designated deadline listed by employers.